 WordPress is experiencing a cultural change in order to adopt “modern best practices.”
 But are these changes leaving “small d” developers behind?Read More Are WordPress’ “Small d” Developers Getting Left Behind by “Modern Best Practices”?

 Making a WordPress plugin available in a user’s preferred language used to be more complicated.
 Now it’s really easy.
 I want to share the up-to-date way (as of 2019) to get your plugin ready for translating into everyone’s languages.
 I’ll skip the complexities of translations and get right to it.
-1. Set Your Plugin’s Minimum […]Read More The Really Lazy Way to Translate a WordPress Plugin
+1. Set Your Plugin’s Minimum […]Read More The Really Easy Way to Make a WordPress Plugin Translation-Ready